sebastien-zhou/documentation-ia-product/home-pages/index.md

 ---
-title: iGRCanalytics
+title: Identity Analytics
-description: Technical documentation to help build, configure and use iGRCanalytics
+description: Guides to help build, configure and use Identity Analytics
 ---

 <tabs>